-We believe that the pursuit of knowledge that occurs in a university extends beyond the classroom and in our judgment can best take place in an open, welcoming, and intellectually challenging environment, where civility and respect for others prevail.
-Penn must teach its students to live in a community that is not homogeneous.
-With its urban setting and international character, the University provides an opportunity for students to learn how to work and live in a place that resembles much of the outside world.
-Student experiences should match Penn's strengths: its racial, ethnic and national variety, intellectual vigor, internationalism, richness in tradition, urban setting, and strong connection to the city of which it is a part.
-We think that students may not learn how to work with others different from themselves if they remain sheltered in small groups of their "own kind" throughout their years at the University.
+In our judgement the pursuit of knowledge that occurs in a university extends beyond the classroom and can best take place in an open, welcoming, and intellectually challenging environment, where civility and respect for others prevail.
+Penn must teach its students to participate in a community that is not homogeneous.
+With its urban setting and international character, the University should provide an opportunity for students to learn how to work and live in a place that resembles much of the outside world.
+Student experiences should match Penn's strength: its racial, ethnic and national variety, intellectual vigor, internationalism, richness in tradition, urban setting, and strong connection to the city of which it is a part.
+We recognize that University students meet each other in classrooms, offices and public spaces, and many of this report's recommendations concerning advising, social activities and curriculum address the fact that in these areas the current campus atmosphere is not hospitable for all students.
+We also believe that a crucial part of our students' experiences of community occurs in their places of residence.
+The following recommendations address the role that student residential living plays in Penn's community life and in our educational mission.